jconsoli/brocade-rest-api-examples/README.md

 Sample scripts to create, delete, and modify switch, port, and zone using the Brocade FOS REST API drivers in brcdapi

+**Updates 04 December 2025**
+* Added ability to send CLI commands to multiple ports in port_config.py

 **Updates 25 August 2025**

 * Added list of libraries and version numbers to log